Automotive franchising protections

 Key Recommendations

-• Revisit requirements for entities under mandatory climate reporting legislation
+- Revisit requirements for entities captured under mandatory climate reporting obligations

 budget and taxation